cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 1.4.10 Beta04  May  2007  First public beta of version 1.4.10.
 1.4.10 Beta06  July 2007  Second public beta of version 1.4.10.
 1.4.10    Set of functions and online help heavily enhanced compared to 1.4.00.
+1.4.20-Beta03  May  2008  First public beta of version 1.4.20.
+1.4.20     Set of functions and online help enhanced compared to 1.4.10;
+           Mostly fine tuning and code stabilization.